 Can I get a mortgage with a low credit score?

 It is possible to get a mortgage with a low credit score, but you’ll pay higher interest rates and higher monthly payments.
-Lenders may be more stringent about other aspects of your finances, such as how much debt you have, if your credit is tarnished.
+Lenders may be more stringent about other aspects of your finances, such as your DTI ratio, if your credit is tarnished.

 Keep in mind that credit requirements vary from lender to lender.
 Shop around with multiple lenders to find one that will work with you.